civican/legisinfo/42-1/bills/C-97/bill_text.md

 Paragraph 67(1)(b.3) of the Act is replaced by the following:

-without restricting the generality of paragraph (b), property in a registered retirement savings plan, a registered retirement income fund or a **registered disability savings plan**, as those expressions are defined in the `Income Tax Act`, or in any prescribed plan, other than property contributed to any such plan or fund in the 12 months before the date of bankruptcy,
+without restricting the generality of paragraph (b), property in a registered retirement savings plan, a registered retirement income fund or a registered disability savings plan, as those expressions are defined in the `Income Tax Act`, or in any prescribed plan, other than property contributed to any such plan or fund in the 12 months before the date of bankruptcy,

 ### Section 135